 - Boosting influencer marketing strategy to include more conversion opportunities via Amazon Storefronts and Like to Know lists

 - Partnering with other brands for live shopping collaborations via Amazon Live

 - Getting creative with product bundles to increase average order value

 - Launching subscription boxes for consistent revenue and deeper customer data

 While experimentation is a key part of optimizing your e-commerce ROI, you’ll want to start by examining your past successes before deciding which channels to invest more into.

 At SellersFi, we’re changing the way brands scale by providing fast, flexible e-commerce funding solutions purpose-built for every growth scenario.

 Our dynamic funding solutions are fair, and flexible and won’t kill your profit margins with high-interest rates.
-Working Capital and Daily Advance funding can help growing brands bridge the cash flow gaps that often stand in the way of profitable growth, helping you grow on your terms.
+Working Capital funding can help growing brands bridge the cash flow gaps that often stand in the way of profitable growth, helping you grow on your terms.

 To find out how much funding you can access, register here to learn more.